Indirect measurement of triple-Higgs coupling at an electron-positron collider with polarized beams: Conclusions and Discussion

 \section{Conclusions and Discussion}

 The determination of the Higgs self-coupling is an important issue for the confirmation of the SM or establishing the veracity of a possible extension of the SM.
-Since the cross section of Higgs pair production, which could measure the triple Higgs coupling directly, is small, an indirect measurement through the process of associated single Higgs production may have an upper hand.
-Following earlier suggestions for such a measurement in the process $e^+e^- \to ZH$, where $\lambda_3$ could be measured through its one-loop contribution, we have investigated the effect of beam polarization on such a measurement.
+Since the cross section for Higgs pair production, which could measure the triple Higgs coupling directly, is small, an indirect measurement through the process of associated single Higgs production may have an upper hand.
+Following an earlier suggestion \cite{McCullough:2013rea} for such a measurement in the process $e^+e^- \to ZH$, where $\lambda_3$ could be measured through its one-loop contribution, we have investigated the effect of beam polarization on such a measurement.
 Again, it is assumed that the only source of additional contribution is the $\kappa$ term, and we work in the lowest order in $\kappa$.
 Our calculation shows that the fractional change in the cross section arising from one-loop contribution of the triple-Higgs coupling itself does not depend on polarization.
 Nevertheless, since the cross section does improve with polarization, we find that reasonable longitudinal beam polarizations of $-0.8$ and $+0.3$ as foreseen for the ILC leads to an improvement of about 19\% in the sensitivity to $\kappa$.
 Even if only the electron beam is polarized, there is still an improvement in the sensitivity by about 8\%.

 This also implies that if polarized beams are used, the same sensitivity as obtained with unpolarized beams can be achieved with a 33\% lower luminosity of 1.34 ab$^{-1}$.
 We have also calculated the effect of beam polarization for a final state $H\nu\bar \nu$ which gets contribution from $ZH$ production with $Z$ decaying into $\nu\bar \nu$ as well as from $WW$ fusion.
 Here we do find that the fractional change in the cross section with $\kappa$ depends on the degree of beam polarization.
-However, for somewhat higher energies, where the total cross section is higher, this change has opposite signs for the $ZH$ and $WW$ fusion contributions.
-This tends to reduce the sensitivity.
+However, for somewhat higher energies, where the total cross section is higher, this change has opposite signs for the $ZH$ and $WW$ fusion contributions, and tends to reduce the sensitivity.
 We find an improvement of 16\% in the sensitivity as compared to the case of unpolarized beams for a c.m. energy of 250 GeV.
 The data from $H\nu\bar \nu$ and $H\mu\bar \mu$ final states may be combined to get a much better sensitivity.
+Again, the sign-reversed polarization combination $(+0.8,-0.3$) gives a worse sensitivity.